rasmusdahlkvist/srapp-server/README.md

 3. npm start

 ##
-Should run dev server on 4000
+Should run dev server on port 4000